Contentful Personalization & Analytics

 The iOS SDK is a native Swift Package named ContentfulOptimization.
 Swift owns native app concerns such as persistence, networking, lifecycle handling, SwiftUI helpers, UIKit preview-panel presentation, and app-facing public APIs.

 Shared optimization behavior runs inside a local JavaScriptCore context.
-That bridge lets the iOS SDK use the same personalization, profile, consent, and event-delivery behavior as the JavaScript SDKs while exposing a Swift API to the application.
+That bridge lets the iOS SDK use the same optimization, profile, consent, and event-delivery behavior as the JavaScript SDKs while exposing a Swift API to the application.

 Applications do not call the JavaScript layer directly.
 The public boundary is Swift: